yashshah4/Data-Science-Projects/README.md

 Project description :In this case study, we work for a digital marketing agency, which is approached by a massive online retailer of furniture.
 We are tasked with creating a prototype set of keywords for search campaigns for their sofas section.
 With our Python skills, we will efficiently create these keywords!
 The most important task in structuring a search engine marketing account is mapping the right keywords to the right ads and making sure they send users to the right landing pages.
 Having figured that out is a big part of the account setup and makes the life of the account manager much easier.

-5. Data Analysis Project - Exploring the Bitcoin Cryptocurrency market
+5. Exploring the Bitcoin Cryptocurrency market

 Skills tested: Pandas foundation, cleaning data in python, manipulating dataframes with pandas

 Project description :To better understand the growth and impact of Bitcoin and other cryptocurrencies we will, in this project, explore the market capitalization of different cryptocurrencies.
 Warning: The cryptocurrency market is exceptionally volatile, and any money you put in might disappear into thin air.
 Never invest money you can't afford to lose.

-6. Data Analysis Project - Exploring 67 years of LEGO
+6. Exploring 67 years of LEGO

 Skills tested: Pandas foundation, manipulating dataframes with pandas

 Project description :The Rebrickable database includes data on every LEGO set that has ever been sold; the names of the sets, what bricks they contain, what color the bricks are, etc. It might be small bricks, but this is big data!
 In this project, we will get to explore the Rebrickable database.

+7. Disney movies and box office success

+Skills tested: Statistical inference, significance testing, graphical EDA, Numpy, Matplotlib, Bootstrap replicate

+Project description :In this project we look at the movie data of Disney movies and their inflation adjusted box office success.
+Then we evaluate if there is a statistically significant relationship between movie genres and box office success.
+If so, then what kind of a movie-making decision would help Disney achieve more success.
+The findings are interesting and since the data is from 2011, we can immediately gauge if the recommendations from our analysis would have led to success or not.

 ## Web & App Development